A Travel Price Comparison for Italy Naples vs. Florence for Attractions, Food, Old Town, and Couples

 Is there more to do in Naples or Florence?

 Travelers will generally find more things to do in Florence than Naples.
 While Naples is larger than Florence, Florence has more sights and attractions for tourists.
-Florence is more popular for its museums, historical sights, and impressive beauty, while Naples is known for its nightlife and big city activities.
+Florence is more popular for its museums and attractions, historical sights, and impressive beauty, while Naples is known for its nightlife and big city activities.
 Florence is more touristy than Naples and is popular for its iconic beauty, world-renowned Renaissance art and architecture, and beautifully maintained gardens.
 It is also home to The Duomo (Santa Maria del Fiore).
 Naples is popular for its colorful atmosphere, long running history, and influence on world cuisine as the birthplace of pizza.

 How is Naples different from Florence?